 Participant Instructions

-Welcome to the second annual CMU IronViz Challenge.
-In conjunction with Data Analytics Day, we encourage and inspire the broader data community of practice at CMU to participate.
+Welcome to the annual CMU IronViz Challenge.
+In conjunction with Data Analytics Day, we encourage and inspire CMU's broader data community of practice to participate.
 This challenge is modeled after the national Tableau IronViz competition.
 However, participants in the CMU IronViz Challenge are not limited to using Tableau.
 We encourage those using PowerBI and other data visualization tools to participate!

-This year's theme is leveraging data analytics to improve operational effectiveness.
-Keeping with that theme, a common dataset from the CMU Schedule of Classes will be provided to all registered IronViz participants.
-Participants must use the provided dataset but are welcome to create additional derived fields using the dataset provided to support their data visualization.
+This year's theme is Advancing Data Analytics through Community Engagement and Empowerment.
+In keeping with that theme, a common dataset with information about CMU and its peers' Federal Grants and Contracts will be provided to all registered IronViz participants.
+Participants must use the provided dataset, but are welcome to create additional derived fields to support their data visualization.

-All participants must register by Monday, May 17, using the IronViz 2024 Participant Registration Form.
-Participants may participate individually or in teams of up to three people.
-Participants can form their team, or request to be assigned to a team using the registration form.
+All participants must register using the Participant Registration Form by Friday, May 23.
+They may participate individually or in teams of up to three people.
+Using the registration form, participants can form their own teams or request to be assigned to a team.

 Information Session